By Anna Winand

 Being able to recognize in my estate plan all the fine work AWF is doing to keep this world alive is a privilege.
 It is for me a way to give back to the continent and the people who have sparked and nourished my sense of adventure and given me the chance to dream of a world that recognizes the value of all its beauty, man and animal alike.

-If you would like to become a member of the African Wildlife Foundation's legacy society, please contact Jessica Moes at 202 939 3322 or email@example.com to learn about your options.
+If you would like to become a member of the African Wildlife Foundation's legacy society, please contact Jon Apfelbaum (Eastern USA) at 202 939 3317 or firstname.lastname@example.org to learn about your options.

 Federal Tax ID Number: 52-0781390